Guide to Massage Therapy CPT Codes and Modifiers

 Healthie for Massage Therapists

 Healthie’s all-in-one software helps massage therapists streamline scheduling, billing, note-keeping, and client communication.
-With features such as:
+Our free Starter plan includes features such as:

 - Insurance billing: Generate CMS-1500 claims that can be batch-downloaded and submitted to your clearinghouse of choice.
 Easily track claim statuses and reimbursement within Healthie, or invoice clients for non-covered amounts.